Frankish Table of Nations: Independent

-Written in Beneventan script around 1005, probably in Benevento.
-This is the Codex legum Langobardorum, a famous illustrated manuscript of the Origo gentis Langobardorum and Edictum Rothari in which the Table was inserted after completion before the first folio, although probably by the original compilers.
-The hand of the insert appears to match that of the last quire.

-F. Karlsruhe, Badische Landesbibliothek, Reichenau CCXXIX (Codex Augiensis 229) at folio 184.

-Written in an Italian hand in the early 9th century.
-The manuscript seems to have been completed in Italy after 821, which date appears in it, and probably before 822, when it appears to have been catalogued in the library of the Abbey of Reichenau.
-It contains an apparent reference to the destruction of the town of Chieti in 801 and another town in 805 during the war between King Pippin of Italy and Prince Grimoald III of Benevento, which has been taken to indicate an origin in Abruzzo.
-Material in Carolingian minuscule was added later, probably at Reichenau.
-It contains computistic, chronological, theological and grammatical texts, including several works by Isidore of Seville, a chronicle falsely attributed to Jerome and a world map.

-M. Monte Cassino, Archivio della Badia, 384 at folio 136.

-Written in Beneventan script in the early 10th century with some slightly later additions.
-It is part of a florilegium of otherwise classical and patristic writings and Alcuin.
-The letter M comes from the first letter in its version of the Table, which begins Mulius rex...

 The manuscripts can be grouped by origin, with ABCD originating north of the Alps and EMF originating in Italy.
 AB and EMF appear to derive from a common source.
 In their treatment of the Table of Nations, the manuscripts can be grouped in several other ways.
 ACDEF treat it as filler, unconnected to the rest of their contents, while only BM integrate it fully.
 It is found with historical texts in A, legal texts in BCE and sacred texts in DFM.
 The texts of the Table in E and M are identical, probably because M was the model for E. According to Walter Pohl, the manuscripts CEM are all the product of a strategy of identity-building at Monte Cassino.